If you are in crisis or need immediate help, dial 911

-- Intense feelings of grief can be overwhelming and frightening.
-This is normal.
-You are not going crazy; you’re grieving.
+- You are not going crazy; you’re grieving.

 - Feelings of guilt, confusion, anger, and fear are common responses to grief.

-You may experience thoughts of suicide.
+- You may experience thoughts of suicide.
 This is common.
 It doesn’t mean you’ll act on those thoughts.
-However, if you begin to feel like you may, ask for help or call 911.

 - Keep asking “why” until you no longer need to ask.

 - Grief has no predictable pattern or timetable.
-Though there are elements of commonality in grief, each person and each situation is unique.
+Each person and each situation is unique.

-- This is the hardest thing you will ever do.
-Be patient with yourself.
-Seek out people who are willing to listen when you need to talk and who understand your need to be silent.
+- Be patient with yourself.
+Seek out people who are willing to listen and who understand your need to be silent.